NGF-FCO/icf-results-rap/README.md

 ## Overview
 The bulk of the pipeline handles and aggregates results data reported by ICF programmes against a set of Key Performance Indicators (KPIs).
 HMG analysts and ICF delivery partners input data to the [Results Evidence and eXchange](https://rex.fcdo.gov.uk/) platform, which are then subject to several rounds of Quality Assurance (QA).
 Once results have passed the QA process, they are ready to be processed in the pipeline.
 For further information about ICF Results and how they are calculated see the [ICF Results webpage](https://www.gov.uk/guidance/uk-international-climate-finance-results).

 The pipeline is built in R using the [{targets}](https://docs.ropensci.org/targets/) package.
-The `_targets.R` script is the heart of a target pipeline.
-It defines each of the pipeline targets and sets out the general workflow.
+The heart of a targets pipeline is the `_targets.R` script, which defines each of the pipeline targets and sets out the general workflow.
 Once the repository is downloaded, the R environment to run the pipeline (packages, their versions and dependencies, and some environment variables) can be replicated from the `renv.lock` file using `renv::restore()`.
 Then, to execute the pipeline simply run `targets::tar_make()`, which will launch a fresh R process and build the targets.
 If successful, all targets will be cached in the `_targets/` store and will be overwritten whenever upstream targets, on which there is a dependency, are altered.

 > **NOTE:** this pipeline cannot be run without the relevant datasets outlined in the [Data](#2-Data) section of this document, which have not been shared publicly due to the sensitive nature of programme-level results.